 Sometimes we coddle our sons because we’re afraid they will hurt themselves.
 Let your son use the rototiller, mow the lawn with the riding lawnmower, use the chop saw, wield the chainsaw or ax.

-These tools are dangerous so take caution when using them and make sure your sons are properly trained and supervised until they have proven they can handle it on their own.
+These tools are dangerous, so take caution when using them and make sure your sons are properly trained and supervised until they have proven they can handle it on their own.

 When your husband wants to show your son how to use these tools, be grateful.
 Don’t stand in his way.
-Our boys will gain so much self-confidence when we treat them like men and allowed to use these dangerous tools.
+Our boys will gain so much self-confidence when we treat them like men and are allowed to use these dangerous tools.

 As parents, we have many opportunities to raise our sons in a way which will shape them into strong, courageous, chivalrous men.
 Encourage your sons in the above areas and they will amaze you at how quickly they will mature and gain responsibility.